dawar2151/token-tools/README.md

-Here's a well-structured GitHub README for the `BulkSender` smart contract:

----

 # BulkSender Smart Contract

 `BulkSender` is a Solidity smart contract that facilitates bulk transfers of ETH, ERC20, ERC721, and ERC1155 tokens.
 It includes a VIP system for reduced transaction fees and can be used for mass payouts or airdrops.